MartinHinz/cv/cv_english.md

 : - Member of the DFG project 'Eythra, Lkr.
 Leipzig: a linear and stichband ceramic settlement and its key function for understanding the Early Neolithic development in Central Germany' (SM 299/2-3; VE 117/5-3)
   - Consultant and responsible for web-based programming and data management

-### editorial Board of journals
+### editorial board of journals
+Since 2019
+:  - Member of the Editorial Board of the Journal of Computer Applications in Archaeology ([https://journal.caa-international.org](https://journal.caa-international.org))

+Since 2019
+:  - Editor of the Journal of Glacial Archaeology ([https://journal.equinoxpub.com/JGA](https://journal.equinoxpub.com/JGA))

 Since 2013
-:  - Co-editor of the Journal of Neolithic Archaeology ([http://www.j-n-a.org](http://www.j-n-a.org))
+:  - Editor of the Journal of Neolithic Archaeology ([http://www.j-n-a.org](http://www.j-n-a.org))

-Since 2019
-:  - Co-editor of the Journal of Glacial Archaeology ([https://www.equinoxpub.com/home/journals/journal-of-glacial-archaeology/](https://www.equinoxpub.com/home/journals/journal-of-glacial-archaeology/))

 ### activity in scientific associations
+Since 2020
+: - Founding member and Secretary of the 'CAA National Chapter Switzerland' ([https://caa-switzerland.ch](https://caa-switzerland.ch))

+Since 2020
+: - Founding member and Convener of the 'CAA SIG Scientific Scripting Languages in Archaeology' ([https://sslarch.github.io](https://sslarch.github.io))

 Since 2019
 : - founding member of the 'Swiss TAG' ([https://swisstag.hcommons.org/](https://swisstag.hcommons.org/))